DavidJones10/LoopFX/README.md

 ## Description

 <!-- A looper and multieffects pedal with a variable signal chain built on the daisy seed platform. -->
+# A looper and multieffects pedal with a variable signal chain built on the daisy seed platform.